Companies that use Highspot

 Analyzed and validated by Henley Wing Chiu

-Highspot We detected 2,145 customers using Highspot, 44 companies that churned or ended their trial, and 83 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (33%) and the most common company size is 1,001-5,000 employees (22%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Highspot We detected 2,151 customers using Highspot, 48 companies that churned, and 69 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (32%) and the most common company size is 1,001-5,000 employees (22%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login